giogimic/Saints-Ascended/README.md

    - Run `npm install` to install dependencies

 2. **Configure Your Environment**
-   - Copy `.env.example` to `.env.local`
+   - Run `node scripts/setup-env.js` to set up the environment
-   - Add your CurseForge API key (get one from [CurseForge Console](https://console.curseforge.com))
+   - Get a CurseForge API key from [CurseForge Console](https://console.curseforge.com)
-   - Configure your database settings
+   - Set your API key in the app's Global Settings (gear icon in the interface)
+   - No `.env` files needed - everything is managed through the app interface!

 3. **Start the Application**
    - Run `npm run dev` to start the development server
    - Open your browser to `http://localhost:3000`
+   - Configure your CurseForge API key in Global Settings
    - Begin managing your ARK servers!

 ### Server Deployment